-Generally, drone operators should avoid flying near airports because of other air traffic.
-It is very difficult for other aircraft to see and avoid a drone while flying, and drone operators are responsible for any safety hazard their drone creates in an airport environment.
+Drone operators should avoid flying near airports because it is difficult for manned aircraft to see and avoid a drone while flying.
+Remember that drone operators must avoid manned aircraft and are responsible for any safety hazard their drone creates in an airport environment.

-Option 3: If you are a public entity (law enforcement or government agency), the FAA may issue you special permission to fly in a designated location near an airport.
-Read information about the requirements for law enforcement and government drone operations.
+If you are a public entity (law enforcement or government agency), the FAA may issue you special permission to fly in a designated location near an airport.
+Learn more about the requirements for law enforcement and government drone operations.

 For flights near airports in uncontrolled airspace that remain under 400’ above the ground, prior authorization is not required.
 When flying in these areas, remote pilots and recreational flyers must be aware of and avoid traffic patterns and takeoff and landing areas.
 A drone must not interfere with operations at the airport must yield right-of-way to all other aircraft.
 Uncontrolled airspace and other flying restrictions can be found on our B4UFLY app.